jonathanyeh0723/openvino-quick-start/README.md

 pip install -r requirements.txt
 ```

-**Note: If you encounter some error messages in this step, just ignore it.
+**Note: If you encounter some error messages in this step like below, just ignore it.
 It's about the tensorflow-gpu related compatibility.
 For the showcase of OpenVINO inference, we do not need to enable it now.**
 ```
 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. tensorflow-gpu 2.3.0 requires gast==0.3.3, which is not installed.